sunnyAnna/feed_reader_testing/README.md

 All of the tests are automatically run upon initial page load.
 Clicking on an individual test will run the chosen test.

+To run the app locally:

+1. Load index.html

+2. Open jasmine/spec/feedreader.js to check the test suites.

+3. Open js/app.js to access the app's functions.

 ### GOALS

 Write test suites and tests to ensure that: